Drama Camp 2020 Dates & Productions

 Can I watch the students rehearse during the week?

 No- we ask that parents not enter the auditiorium to watch any of the rehearsals during camp week.
 Parents are welcome to stay at the church throughout the day however if they'd like.
-Christian Center Church has a wonderful space that they generously allow our group to utilize all week in the cafe area.
+There will be a fellowship area designated for parents if they'd like to remain on the premises throughout the week.
 We have found that parents watching the rehearsals creates unnecessary anxiety in both parents and students.
 We also believe that viewing the "finished product" at the end of the week is entirely worth the wait!

 What does a day at camp look like for students?